 Imagine adding new features to a project that has to do with images.
-Maybe it’s a platform for sharing photos.
-Features we need are storing images and assigning URLs to them.
+It may be a platform for sharing photos.
+The features we need store images and assign URLs to them.
 Simple.
 But then users want to add cropping and resizing features.
 Fine.
 We find an appropriate solution on the web and link it to our project.
-The users come back again – now they would like us to implement an image recognition feature, which would store the results somewhere.
-Things are starting to look complicated.
-Especially when the prices come into play.
+The users come back again, but this time they would like us to implement an image recognition feature which would store the results somewhere.
+Things are starting to look complicated - especially when the issue of price comes into play.

 We can connect all these services and remember the correct logic sequences and exceptions.
-The service must be asynchronous, of course, because only after a successful upload will we be able to send an image to the crop service, and later on to the recognition service.
+Obviously, the service must be asynchronous because only after a successful upload will it send an image to the crop service, and later on to the recognition service.
 We’re smart, and we see the problem: many vulnerable dependencies and ‘heavy’ features.

 It takes (too much) time to develop anything new in such a complex environment.
 And it’s costly to pay for so many external services.

 Node.js + Lambda(AWS) + Serverless = a lightweight project

 Lambda(AWS) “is a compute service that lets you run code without provisioning or managing servers.
 AWS Lambda executes your code only when needed and scales automatically, from a few requests per day to thousands per second.”

 So where's the catch?
 Well, there is no catch!